rixx/speedslides/slides.md

 <!--
 And there are roles even less obvious and even more in the shadows:

-Verifiers who make sure nobody cheats in their runs.
+Where there are leaderboards, there are competitions.
+In speedrunning, those are showcase races and tournaments.
 Event organisers who set up tournament, scheduling, commission artwork, organise commentators and runners into seamless streams.
 Event organisers work for months in the shadows just so that an event like this one can come together.

-Remember to thank your conference organisers, everybody!
--->
+And that's why we're all extremely thankful to our wonderful conference organisers <3 -->

 ---